strayrobots/3d-annotation-tool/README.md

 6. Create a build directory with `mkdir build`
 7. Pull `git-lfs` objects (helper meshes etc) with `git lfs install && git lfs pull`
 8. To build the project run `cd build && cmake .. && make -j8` (`-j8 specifies the number of parallel jobs, for a fewer jobs use a lower number (than `8`))
+9. The executable is called `pointcloud`, it can be executed with `./pointcloud <path-to-pointcloud>`.
+You can find an example `cloud.ply` point cloud  from [here](https://stray-data.nyc3.digitaloceanspaces.com/tutorials/cloud.ply). `<path-to-pointcloud>` should then specify the absolute path to the downloaded file.
 ## Usage

 Run `./pointcloud <path-to-pointcloud>` to open a point cloud in the viewer.
 Currently only `.ply` point clouds are supported.
 Annotations are saved into a file of with the same filename but a `.json` file extension.